HashDudes/Hedera-Hashlips/README.md

 -------------------------------------------------------------------------

-2) Open CMD (Command Prompt on Windows) or Terminal (Mac) and install the git package - copy and paste line below into CMD
+2) Open CMD (Command Prompt on Windows) or Terminal (Mac) and install the git package - copy and paste line below into your terminal

         git clone https://github.com/HashDudes/Hedera-Hashlips.git